r2devops/hub/docs/job-structure.md

     - Linter
     - Quality
 ```
+See?
+Short and specific! 👌

 ## 📚 Job documentation

 This file, named `README.md`, contains the documentation of a job  in `markdown` format.

 !!! info
       The documentation explains what the job does, how to use it and to customize it.
-A clear documentation is important: it guides the people using your job!
+A clear documentation is important: no one wants to use a job when you can't understand what it is for!

 === "Example of README.md"